stungeye/marvel_social_network/README.md

 The provided Ruby script takes the data provided by [Joe Miro, Cesc Rosselló, Ricardo Alberich](http://bioinfo.uib.es/~joemiro/marvel.html) and the [Marvel Chronology Project](http://www.chronologyproject.com/) and formats it for use with a [JIT Force-Directed Graph](http://thejit.org/static/v20/Jit/Examples/ForceDirected/example1.html).

+The graph shows the "social network" of characters from the Marvel comic book universe.
+The lines (edges) between characters nodes represent shared comic-book apperances.

 ## Examples

 [Example screen capture](https://github.com/stungeye/marvel_social_network/raw/master/examples/example1.png) with the constants in prep_data.rb set to: